umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 ## Research Question
 To what extent does a a chess engine trained with self-play and deep reinforcement learning compare to traditional heuristic-based search engine in performance and win rate?
 ## Introduction
 Not long ago, Large Language Models (LLM's) such as ChatGPT emerged, demonstrating the capabilities of Artificial Intelligence (AI) across a wide range of language-based tasks (11).
 However, as major AI labs have been increasing the training data and size of these models, the performance gains appear to be plateauing (10).
 One of the core reasons is thought to be the reliance of these models on human-generated data: they learn to generalise from patterns of our behaviour, thus they are limited to human performance (12).
-Interestingly, this pattern of stagnation is not new; a similar bottleneck was once met in another domain: computer chess.
+Interestingly, this pattern of stagnation is not new; a similar bottleneck was previously encountered in another domain: computer chess.
 (13)

-Traditional chess engines based on the rule-based search algorithms such as heuristic evaluation functions with alpha-beta pruning proved successful in defeating the world champion of the time Garry Kasparov and kept improving ever since (14).
+Traditional chess engines based on rule-based search algorithms such as heuristic evaluation functions with alpha-beta pruning proved successful in defeating the world champion of the time Garry Kasparov and kept improving ever since (14).
 Although the strength of these engines exceeded human performance by a large margin, progress was limited by the expertise of human experts who've expressed their strategies through careful manual tuning of parameters (4).
 Additionally, attempts to introduce a deep learning approach failed as engines built with this paradigm, while successful, struggled to match higher-end classical chess engines, with speculations that this is due to the fact they were trained on human gameplay data.
 (15)

 In 2016, DeepMind introduced AlphaGo - an AI agent which learned to play the game of Go not by mimicking human play, but training entirely through self-play.
 (16) Go is considered to be a complex game with significantly more possible moves on every turn than atoms in the universe!
 A major breakthrough of this approach was that AlphaGo has beaten the world champion Lee Sedol in the game which was long believed to require intuition and impossible to brute-force.
 (16)